-If you have diabetes, you might be concerned that you’re at a higher risk of contracting coronavirus.
+If you have diabetes, you might be concerned that you’re at a higher risk of contracting COVID-19.
 You may also be worried that you could be more vulnerable to complications from COVID-19.
 So, what is the link between diabetes and COVID-19?
 And, how do you protect yourself from potentially developing complications from this virus if you have diabetes?

 Diabetes and COVID-19 risk factors